 - Licensed Social Worker Associate Independent Clinical (License #SC 60984451)

 - Masters in Social Work, University of Washington, June 2018

 - Bachelor of Science, Metropolitan State University, May 2009

-I am a preferred provider with Premera.
+I am a preferred provider with Cigna and Premera.
 Please call for inquiries regarding additional insurance plans.

 A Good Faith Estimate of expected charges is provided upon scheduling or upon your request for self-pay clients.